sregmi/word-count/README.md

 # word-count

-An app to count the number of words in a text
+An app to count the number of words in a text.

 Setup
 -----